Trending article

 To stay open 12 hours a day, you’ll need staff – and they are likely to be your largest overhead.

-It’s vital to understand how much staff cost – including tax, pensions and any benefits – and how this eats into your turnover.
+As such, as vital part of your budgeting and spend management is to understand how much staff cost – including tax, pensions and any benefits – and how this eats into your turnover.

 As a rough guide, keep staff costs under 30% of sales, and rent under 15%.